Death of President Zachary Taylor

 Zachary Taylor was born in Montebello, Virginia, on November 24, 1784.
 The Taylors didn’t encourage their children’s education, preferring they concentrate on the farm.
 As a result, Zachary’s handwriting was poor and he was not a good student.
 Taylor developed a fondness for farming that would remain with him all his life.
 He was groomed to run the plantation.
 But Taylor also had been interested in the military since he was young, and he joined the local militia in 1806.

-The Indians approached under a white truce flag and requested a negotiation in the morning.
+The natives approached under a white truce flag and requested a negotiation in the morning.
 But that night, a lone warrior snuck into the fort and set a fire that destroyed most of the food and made a wide hole in the outer wall.
 At the same time, the rest of the force attacked the other side of the fort, but the soldiers managed to drive off the initial attack.
-As the Indians besieged the fort, Taylor told his men, “Taylor never surrenders!”
+As the fort was besieged, Taylor told his men, “Taylor never surrenders!”
 The garrison managed to hang on through an eight-day siege, until a relief column was able to drive off the attacking natives.
-Taylor resigned from the army after the war, but rejoined it a year later as a major.
+Taylor resigned from the Army after the war, but rejoined it a year later as a major.

 In the meantime, Mexican president Santa Anna led an army of nearly 20,000 troops north to fight Taylor.
 Taylor again faced an enemy force that was several times larger than his own – and again he won, in the Battle of Buena Vista.
 The victory effectively ended the fighting in northern Mexico.
 Taylor, meanwhile, returned home to explore his political options.